waacton/Unicolour/Unicolour.Readme/README.md

 This diagram summarises how colour space conversions are implemented in Unicolour.
 - XYZ is considered the root colour space
-- Arrows indicate forward transformations from one space to another
+- Arrows indicate forward transformations from one colour space to another
   - For each forward transformation there is a corresponding reverse transformation
-- Nodes with rounded edges indicate spaces affected by white point configuration
+- Square nodes indicate colour spaces affected by white point configuration
-- Hexagonal nodes indicate spaces restricted to D65/2°
+- Hexagonal nodes indicate colour spaces restricted to D65/2°
-- Circular nodes indicate spaces unaffected by white point configuration
+- Rounded nodes indicate colour spaces unaffected by white point configuration
 </details>

 ### Mix colours